Clinic Director and Clinical Lead of Osteopathy and Physiotherapy at Team Buckley.

 Andrew also provides consultancy teaching in Spinal Pathology, Manual Therapy and Manipulation techniques for physiotherapists, osteopaths and chiropractors and has taught these techniques to several premier league rugby and football teams.
 His qualifications and experience allow Andrew to offer his own unique style of treatment from a medical and holistic perspective.
 His areas of interest are spinal pain, frozen shoulder, Knee ligament and post-trauma rehabilitation.

 Andrew is a former footballer, having played for many local teams including the youth team at Gillingham Fc.
 Injuries limited Andrew’s progression in football, and it is partly this that led him to training in the fields he has, meaning he has a personal understanding of the frustrations of being injured and the rehabilitation required to achieve the desired outcome.
-Away from work, he enjoys coaching a local junior football team, of which is son is a player, spending time with his family and riding his many bikes.
+Away from work, he enjoys weight training and riding his many bikes.